David Schraven

 David Schraven (born 1970 in Bottrop, Germany) is a German journalist.
-From 2010 to 2014, he was head of investigations at Funke Mediengruppe, one of the largest European media holdings for regional newspapers including Westdeutsche Allgemeine Zeitung.
+From 2010 to 2014, he was head of investigations at Funke Mediengruppe.
 From 2007 to September 2014, he was treasurer of German association of investigative journalists Netzwerk Recherche.
-Since June 2014, he has been publisher of Correctiv - the first nonprofit investigative newsroom in the German-speaking world, founded in December 2013.
+In 2014 he founded Correctiv.

 Career

-He was the founder of the German Newspaper "taz ruhr".
-Later he worked as a reporter on energy issues for the Axel Springer Group.
-Then in 2010 he went on with his researches as head of investigations at Funke Mediengruppe.
+He was the founder of the German newspaper taz ruhr.
+Later, he worked as a reporter on energy issues for the Axel Springer Group.
+Then, in 2010, he went on with his researches as head of investigations at Funke Mediengruppe.

 Schraven published several reports about the German military action by the Bundeswehr in Afghanistan.
-In 2011 he explained the details of the Operation Halmazag.
-In 2012 he published his investigation of the German military actions in Afghanistan on a special website with leaked documents.
+In 2011, he explained the details of the Operation Halmazag.
+In 2012, he published his investigation of the German military actions in Afghanistan on a special website with leaked documents.
 His graphic reportage "Kriegszeiten" was nominated for the international youth book award in Germany.

 He worked on different reference books about investigative journalism for the German association of investigative journalists Netzwerk Recherche.
-The books "Reporter im verdeckten Einsatz (PDF)" deals with undercover research methods and "Kritischer Wirtschaftsjournalismus (PDF)" focuses on investigative business journalism.
+The books Reporter im verdeckten Einsatz (PDF) deals with undercover research methods and Kritischer Wirtschaftsjournalismus (PDF) focuses on investigative business journalism.

-In Dezember 2013 he founded CORRECTIV (correctiv.org) - the first nonprofit investigative newsroom in the German-speaking world.
-Correctiv has an education program to pass on investigative journalism methods.
-This should help to empower citizens to gain access to information and promote transparency.
-Besides that, CORRECTIV is focused on investigating corruption and datajournalism.
-In cooperation with various media, CORRECTIV shares its investigations and stories with large and small newspapers and magazines as well as with radio and TV stations.